junxit/us-congress-bills-110/metadata.md

 - 2008-04-09 — Introduced in House
 - 2008-04-09 — Introduced in House
 - 2008-04-09 — Referred to the House Committee on Natural Resources.
+- 2008-04-14 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2008-07-10 — Subcommittee Hearings Held.
+- 2008-07-16 — Committee Consideration and Mark-up Session Held.
+- 2008-07-16 — Ordered to be Reported by Unanimous Consent.
+- 2008-07-16 — Subcommittee on National Parks, Forests, and Public Lands Discharged.
+- 2008-07-29 — Placed on the Union Calendar, Calendar No. 517.
+- 2008-07-29 — Reported by the Committee on Natural Resources.
+H. Rept.
+110-799.
+- 2008-07-29 — Reported by the Committee on Natural Resources.
+H. Rept.
+110-799.